cchoy96/csilMinicourse/intro_to_csil.md

 - Manage your cs or uchicago accounts
 - Manage anything in the basement, 2nd, or 3rd floors of Crerar
 - Maintain the campus network and wifi
-- Library rentals and returns
+- Library loans and returns
 - Open or close the labs earlier/later without prior approval
 - Printing (**printers are in the basement!**)